RasaHQ/rasa-nlu-examples/readme.md

 There are many ways you can contribute to this project.

 - You can suggest new features.
 - You can help review new features.
 - You can submit new components.
 - You can let us know if the components in this library help you.

+Feel free to start the discussion by opening an issue on this repository.
+Before submitting code to the repository it would help if you first create an issue so that the maintainers can disucss the changes you would like to contribute.

 # Documentation